-June 30, 2020 \$ June 30, 2019 \$ Tax recovery at statutory income tax rates (1,916,442) (1,690,126) Permanent differences 142,523 (527,532) Effect of rate differentials between jurisdictions (239,465) (429,531) Effect of foreign exchange rates 347,510 - Scientific research and development - ITC (38,252) (39,807) Other 322,689 106,320 Change in valuation allowance 1,381,437 2,580,676
+June 30, 2021 \$ June 30, 2020 \$ Tax recovery at statutory income tax rates (8,015) (1,916) Permanent differences 4,506 142 Effect of rate differentials between jurisdictions (551) (239) Effect of foreign exchange rates (954) 347 Non-capital losses acquired with Adgero (4,114) Scientific research and development - ITC 97 (38) Adjustment to prior year's provision versus statutory tax returns 228 323 Change in valuation allowance 8,803 1,381

-The Company has no current income tax expense for the year ended June 30, 2020, as there was a taxable loss for this period.
-The components of the Company's loss before income taxes for the year ended June 30, 2020 were allocated as to \$5.2 million in the US and \$4.0 million in Canada.
-As of June 30, 2020, the Company had combined US and Canadian net operating loss carry forwards of \$47.8 million (2019 - \$43.2 million).
-The U.S. federal NOL carryforwards consist of \$10.5 million generated before July 1, 2018, which begin expiring in 2030, and \$6.7 million that can be carried forward indefinitely, but are subject to the 80% taxable income limitation.
-The Canadian NOL carryforwards of \$30.6 million begin expiring in 2030.
-In addition, the Company has non-refundable Canadian federal investment tax credits of \$329,368 (2019 - \$303,969) that expire between 2029 and 2040 and non-refundable British Columbia investment tax credits of \$204,987 (2019 - \$166,000) that expire between 2020 and 2030.
-The Company also has Canadian scientific research and development tax incentives of \$2.2 million (2019 - \$2.0 million) that do not expire.
+The Company has no current income tax expense for the year ended June 30, 2021, as there was a taxable loss for this period.
+The components of the Company's loss before income taxes for the year ended June 30, 2021 were allocated as to \$29.0 million in the U.S. and \$9.2 million in Canada.
+As of June 30, 2021, the Company had combined U.S. and Canadian net operating loss ("NOL") carry forwards of \$77.7 million (2020 - \$47.8 million).
+The U.S. federal NOL carryforwards consist of \$15.8 million generated before July 1, 2018, which begin expiring in 2026, and \$20.4 million that can be carried forward indefinitely, but are subject to the 80% taxable income limitation.
+The Canadian NOL carryforwards of \$41.5 million begin expiring in 2030.
+In addition, the Company has non-refundable Canadian federal investment tax credits of \$407 (2020 - \$329) that expire between 2031 and 2040 and non-refundable British Columbia investment tax credits of \$258 (2020 - \$205) that expire between 2021 and 2030.
+The Company also has Canadian scientific research and development tax incentives of \$2.8 million (2020 - \$2.2 million) that do not expire.

-We file U.S., U.S. state and Canadian income tax returns with varying statues of limitations.
-The tax years from 2010 to 2020 remain open to examination due to the carryover of unused NOL carryforwards and tax credits.
+The Company files U.S. federal, U.S. state, and Canadian income tax returns with varying statues of limitations.
+The tax years from 2007 to 2021 remain open to examination due to the carryover of unused NOL carryforwards and tax credits.
+The Company currently is not under examination by any tax authority.

 Internal Revenue Code ("IRC") Section 382 and 383 places a limitation on the amount of taxable income that can be offset by NOL and credit carryforwards after a change in control (generally greater than 50% change in ownership within a three-year period) of a loss corporation.
 Generally, after a change in control, a loss corporation cannot deduct NOL and credit carryforwards in excess of the IRC Section 382 and 383 limitation.
 The limitation in the federal and state NOL and research and development credit carryforwards reduce the deferred tax assets, which are further offset by a full valuation allowance.
 The limitation can result in the expiration of the NOLs and research and development credit carryforwards available.
-We have performed an IRC Section 382 and 383 analysis and determined there was an ownership change in 2013.
-The Company has not performed any section 382 and 383 analysis since 2013.
+The Company has performed an IRC Section 382 and 383 analysis and determined there was an ownership change in 2013.
+The Company has not performed any section 382 and 383 analyses since 2013.
 An assessed change in ownership subsequent to 2013 could limit future use of NOL and research and development credit carryforwards.
+The acquisition of Adgero Biopharmaceuticals Holdings, Inc. also triggers IRC Section 382 on the pre-acquisition NOLs.
+An analysis for IRC Section 382 has not been performed at this time on the pre-acquisition NOLs.